claus-codes/tutorials/README.md

 ## Lesson 2: Values, variables and expressions
 To store and manipulate values, like `Number` or `String`, we need to use variables.
-Variables are like boxes with a label, that can contain a single thing, or *value*.
+Variables are like boxes with a label that can contain a single thing: a value.

 ```
 let variableName = expression